VityaAnimato/VityaAnimato/README.md

 ### Hi there 👋
 My name is Viktor.

-Almost 9 years I work in microlelectronics production.
+Almost 9 years I worked in microlelectronics production.

 Now I develop some apps on ASP.NET.